Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 public class AccountTriggerHandler extends TriggerHandlerBase { ... }

 Pick one, document it, stick with it.
-Mixing patterns in one org is the second-most common cause of Apex regret.
+Mixing patterns in one org is the second-most common cause of Apex regret, right after the "no framework, just procedural code in the trigger body" anti-pattern.

 Rule 6: Enforce CRUD and FLS

 Triggers run with the running user's permissions by default.
-But the platform doesn't automatically enforce Field-Level Security on writes inside an Apex class — unless you tell it to.
+But the platform does not automatically enforce Field-Level Security on writes inside an Apex class unless you tell it to.
+That asymmetry is the source of many quiet permission-bypass bugs.

 Three options, in increasing strictness: